SERENYX LEAGUE

 14.1 Official Channels

-Website Match Chat
+- Website Match Chat — Scheduling, score reporting, disputes

 Discord does not replace Match Chat.